brootware/staging.github.io/_posts/2022-05-02-cyber-league-ctf-2022-writeups.md

 - Cyber-League
 date: 2022-05-02 10:16 +0800
 ---

+> Didn't really have much time to tackle a lot of the challenges with this CTF and only managed to pwn 3 of them.
+A big shoutout to my team mates Mocha and Dante for a lot of initial enumerations!
+I just mainly followed their leads 😅

 ## Simulated bomb drill

 This is the first challenge for the web category in cyber league's CTF.
 A web endpoint is given for us to start enumerating.
 When you first hit the main page you are issued a base64 encoded cookie that contains the time in the following format.
 And at the same time an imaginary bomb timer countdown starts.